ImeneKHEpABD/FooBarQixKata/README.md

 * 105   => FooBarQix*Bar
 * 10101 => FooQix**

-# Getting Started
+## Getting Started
-The FooBarQix kata is mainly composed of two rules to apply on a given number:
+# Project type
+The given solution is a .Net toolkit that allows any other user to build his own application to evaluate the FooBarQix rules for a given string input.
+The following rules were implemented:
 * The Division rule :
    - If the number is divisible by 3 then add Foo
    - If the number is divisible by 5 then add Bar